Frequently asked questions about the pay subsidy reform

 -

-A pay subsidy is an economic benefit granted by the Employment and Economic Development Office (TE Office) or a local government pilot on employment for promoting the employment of unemployed jobseekers, granted to employers for covering payroll costs.
+A pay subsidy is an economic benefit, granted by the Employment and Economic Development Office (TE Office) or a local government pilot on employment for promoting the employment of unemployed jobseekers, granted to employers for covering payroll costs.
 The employer can only receive a pay subsidy for hiring a person who has registered as an unemployed jobseeker.

-The purpose is to support unemployed jobseeker’s access to the labour market and help employers find a suitable employee.
+The purpose is to support the unemployed jobseeker’s access to the labour market and help employers find a suitable employee.

 -

-The regulation on pay subsidies will be simplified.
-After the reform, employers should be in a better position to anticipate the terms and amount of employment subsidies they would be entitled to.
-The reform also seeks to accelerate the granting and payment process.
-As a result, pay subsidies should encourage employers, especially businesses, to hire more unemployed jobseekers than at present.
+The regulation of pay subsidies will be simplified.
+The goal is that employers will be in a better position to anticipate the terms and amount of employment subsidies they are entitled to.
+The amount of pay subsidy granted on the basis of the lack of professional skills will be harmonised at 50% of payroll costs, regardless of the duration of unemployment (previously 30%, 40% or 50%).
+The amount of pay subsidy granted on the basis of disability will be raised to 70% of payroll costs (previously 50%).
+In addition, the granting and payment process will be faster.
+As a result, pay subsidies should encourage employers, particularly businesses, to hire more unemployed jobseekers than at present.

 The long-term employment impact of the reform is estimated at 500–1,000 people.